v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 ### Restricting CPEAAPLs

 As we saw before, the grammar productions for `CPEAAPL` are very permissive and allow constructs (such as `(1, ...a)`) which are never valid.
-Once we know whether we were parsing an `ArrowFunction` or `ParenthesizedExpression`, we need to disallow the corresponding illegal constructs.
+After we've done parsing the program according to the grammar rules, we need to disallow the corresponding illegal constructs.

 The spec does this by adding the following restrictions: